Book Reviews!

 Kinda the more I'm thinking about the book the less I care to defend it lol.
 It's funny and not without merit, but I don't know that I'd recommend it for any particular reason.
 Nothing in it has really hit me other than some parts of some characters being relatable, but that follows the same track of throwing a lot at the wall etc. Relating to the meek outsider who misses his wife, that's so me.
 I don't even have a wife.

-It might also just be the fact that the current administration's leadership in a war that 'we' chose is just as bad and far less funny.
+It might also just be the fact that the current administration's leadership in a war that they started is just as bad and far less funny.

 Stealing some excerpts from my diary but also focusing more on the book itself and not my own tangents